Circle-Ming/Circle-Ming.github.io/papers.md

 >
 > ---Blaise Pascal

-I now have one paper as co-first author under review of **ACL2021**.
+I now have one paper as co-first author in **ACL2021** and also two draft papers.

 ## Good News!!!
-I am now working in the area of _Knowledge Distillation_.
+I am now working in the area of _NLP with latent structures_.
 And I believe I can make some more progress.

-> _For more details of my research experience, you can find them in my [CV](cv.md)._
+> _For more details of my research experience and also my papers, you can find them (through the links) in my [CV](cv.md)._